Graphs definition

 Nodes

-- non ordered nodes for other layers of information encoding (examples: constituent nodes in phrase structure, nodes in AMR graphs, additional nodes encoding MWE in PARSEME graphs…)
+- non ordered nodes for other layers of information encoding (Examples: constituent nodes in phrase structure, nodes in AMR graphs, additional nodes encoding MWE in PARSEME graphs…)

 In the node creation command add_node